Winlak/user_bot_2/User_bot_1/README.md

 3. (Optional) If you already have an authorised session, you can export it as a Telethon `SESSION_STRING` and provide it via environment variable to skip any login prompts entirely.
    Alternatively, mount a `SESSION_NAME.session` file in the working directory; both approaches avoid the interactive phone/code step.
+The default path is `session/trustat_keyword_forwarder.session`, which fits the included Docker volume mapping.

 4. Run the bot: